SmartTokenLabs/token-negotiator/README.md

 ```

-## Token Issuer Installation
+## Token Issuer: Installation

 The token issuer installation provides two ways for the consumers to acquire tokens - using the following process.
-### Installation of overlay
+### Overlay: Installation

-The overlay web component acts as an intermediatry between the client and token outlet (explained below).
-Where a client will connect with an overlay which will in turn connect with the token outlet to retrieve selected tokens.
+The overlay web component acts as an intermediatry component between the client and token outlet (explained below).
+Where a client will connect with an overlay to retrieve selected tokens.

-The token issuer should create a web directory location for the following application.
+The token issuer should create a web directory location for this component.

 The styles.css can be updated to reflect the Token Issuers brand (branding, token design).